ibm-cloud-docs/power-iaas/faq.md

 You must set your own firewall in your IBM Cloud account.

-## How do you connect a server instance between two colocations (DAL to WDC)?
+## How do you connect a server instance between two colocations (DAL13 to WDC04)?
 {: #gts-cloud-connect}
 {: faq}
 {: support}